-The Speakon connector from Neutrik may be unfamiliar to some users.
+The Neutrik Speakon connector is used on the outputs of the amplifier.
 A full description is found in the operation section.
 (See page 11).

-2. Clip limiter switch
+3. Clip limiter switch

 Turns the clip limiter "ON" (switch IN position) or "OFF" (switch OUT position).
 (See page 13).